Where are we now?

 Will the park be built in phases?

 Two phases have been identified, with Phase I construction approved and moving forward.
-Phase I includes four full-sized, artificial turf rectangular fields, three pavilions, a splash pad, a small and large dog park, an inclusive playground, an adult fitness zone, a challenge course, nearly two miles of trails, and green space for passive recreation.
+Phase I includes four full-sized, artificial turf rectangular fields, two pavilions, a maintenance building, a splash pad, a small and large dog park, an inclusive playground, an adult fitness zone, a challenge course, nearly 1.5 miles of trails, and green space for passive recreation.
 Phase II would provide the option for an amphitheater, additional parking, and volleyball and pickle ball courts.
 Phase II would be a longer-term future development option for Town Council to vote on constructing at a later date.